-Also, it doesn’t hurt that the supporting characters are also fun to watch.
+Best of all, it’s not just the main characters that are fun to watch.
+The supporting characters are also a blast to watch.
 My favorite is Junko Miyaji.
 She is Naota and Ninamori’s teacher who is a nervous wreck and subject to the funniest misfortunes.
 Ninamori, the satellite third love interest, and her group of friends always provide a laugh.
 Naota’s immature and lecherous manchild of a father Kamon is always up to some wacky shenanigans.
 Even the nominally serious Amarao and his government goons aren’t immune from acting childish in amusing ways.
 It’s just a fun cast of characters all around.

 Normally for a show like this, I’d talk about the writing.
 In this case however, I don’t have a lot to say.
 This is largely because no matter which version of FLCL I watch, I’m going to miss a lot of the subtext due to not being fluent in Japanese.
 Which in this case is a shame, because from what I’ve read, FLCL is full of innuendo-laden wordplay and next level puns that are hard to translate at best.
 What I can tell though is that it is tightly written, even with the language barrier.